Keyboard shortcuts

 1. Concentrate liquidity into a small set of markets at launch.

-2. Use founder/early-team manual community ops before scaling paid channels.
+2. Use founder/early-team manual community ops before scaling paid channels, and track source-thread conversion explicitly.

 References: E30 E58